 Our story dates back to 2014 when some of us were working in Finnish gaming companies.
-To understand how those mobile games actually worked, we ended up in our data protection work drawing with pen and paper a whole wall full of games’ data-flows.
-That’s how an idea started to form in our heads of a software tool that visualizes data-flows and identifies automatically applicable legal requirements across the globe.
+To understand how various mobile games actually worked, we ended up drawing with pen and paper a wall full of data-flows.
+From that, an idea started to form of a software tool that visualizes data-flows and automatically identifies privacy risks and applicable legal requirements across the globe.

-Now, years after the GDPR has been applicable and CCPA enforcement looming ahead, we see that the root problem in data protection work has been shallow understanding of the interplay between business, ICT, and legal requirements.
+Now that years have passed since the GDPR and other privacy legislations have been applicable, we've seen that the root problem in data protection work has been shallow understanding of the interplay between business, ICT, and legal requirements.

-The beauty of this approach is that it pushes people to see and think all aspects impacting on privacy, and once all company’s products, services and processes are described and assessed, the company has a full view of the company’s privacy risk status.
+The beauty of the approach is that it pushes people to see and think all aspects impacting on privacy.
+Once all the company’s products, services and processes are described and assessed, the company has a full view of the company’s privacy risk and compliance status.
 Consequently, the content for the Record of Processing Activities -report is formed by itself, increasing an organization’s readiness to demonstrate accountability.

-This approach of starting from data-flow maps differs completely from the vast majority of data protection and privacy software tools currently on the market, as the most common approach is to have a series of compliance question forms to be documented.
+The approach of starting from data-flow maps differs completely from the vast majority of data protection software tools currently on the market.
+A too common approach for many has been just a series of tick-in-the-box forms to be answered by employees.
+That approach leaves privacy vague and abstract, whereas data-flow maps bring visual intuitivity and understanding to tackle the underlying privacy risks and compliance issues.

-For this very problem, visualization with data-flow maps and systematizing via software automation the detection of applicable legal and policy requirements seems like the a working method to achieve truly comprehensive and in-depth DPIAs / PIAs.
-Thus, when this method is applied, it unveils many privacy risks to data controllers that way to often remain hidden, and ending up in giving an inaccurate view of an organization’s privacy risk status.
+For this very problem, visualization with data-flow maps and automatically letting the software to detect risks and applicable legal requirements has proven to be the best method to achieve truly comprehensive and in-depth DPIAs / PIAs.
+Applying this method unveils privacy risks that often remain hidden, and consequently gives an accurate view of an organization’s privacy risk and compliance status.

-All in all, data protection and privacy are not only good and ethical business.
+All in all, data protection and privacy are not just important for businesses.
 Societal aspects of privacy are also critically important.
 For that reason too, it is of high importance that organizations’ are adopting truly effective methods to assess privacy impacts accurately.
-In the end, it will have a critical role how companies and products are developed, and how our societies will evolve in terms of protecting individual rights and democracies in the years and decades ahead.
+In the end, it will have an important role how companies and products are developed, and how our societies will remain capable of protecting individual rights and democracies in the years and decades ahead.

 PrivacyAnt | Franzéninkatu 21 A | 00500 Helsinki, Finland